 Although the System's primary purpose is to provide retirement income, we recognize that some employees will not live to enjoy their retirement benefits.
-So, if your employer elected it, a death benefit may apply.
-The death benefit protects your beneficiary should you die before retirement.
+So, it provides a death benefit that protects your beneficiary should you die before retirement.

-In addition, your beneficiary will receive a return of your contributions (with interest, if applicable).
+In addition, your beneficiary will receive a return of your accumulated contributions.
 If you meet certain eligibility requirements, a Survivor's Alternate Benefit may be paid instead of the return of contributions if you have one eligible beneficiary living at the time of your death.